March 18, 2008

 Anthropomorphic Vespas in Chelsea

 Also on view are the paintings of Tu Hongtao, which depict fantasy women as plastic dolls, and the engaging landscapes of Sven Kroner.
-See the art weekend photoset on flickr.

 50% Nice Day